 Cosmicomics is a collection of short stories, connected through a frame story.
 A 1965 work by Italo Calvino, in which scientific facts become premises for the mind screwy tales and love stories of an undefined being named Qfwfq.

 As indicated by its title, Cosmicomics is a book that is at once cosmic and comic, the sublime and the ridiculous coexisting on the same plane.
 Each chapter opens with a scientific fact and a following assertion by Qfwfq that he was there to see that science in action, before launching into a narrative that spins an imaginative and strangely human story from a seemingly cut-and-dry factoid with inhuman creatures as the characters.
 Atoms and galaxies become toys for children.
 A universe comes into being thanks to a statement about tagliatelle.
 Major historical events on Earth are the subjects of bidding between immortals.
 The love between two mollusks enables everyone around them to gain eyesight.
 Sometimes the scientific premise will actually be a disproven one.
 This in no way hinders Qfwfq.

-is a work best experienced through firsthand reading than secondhand telling.
+Truly, Cosmicomics is a work best experienced through firsthand reading than secondhand telling.
 If you've ever wanted to know just how inventive stories based on scientific theories and principles can get, this book will be more than happy to show you - and maybe get you to see more than a little bit of yourself in seemingly cosmic and unapproachable beings.

 This book contains examples of:

-- All Love Is Unrequited: In "The Distance of the Moon," Qfwfq loves Mrs. Vhd Vhd who loves Qfwfq's disabled cousin The Deaf One who loves the moon.
+- All Love Is Unrequited: In "The Distance of the Moon," Qfwfq loves Mrs. Vhd Vhd who loves Qfwfq's disabled cousin the Deaf One who loves the moon.

-- The Heart: The kindly woman in "All in One Point" who is the only one the quarrelling neighbours can all love.
+- The Heart: The kindly woman in "All in One Point", who is the only one the quarrelling neighbours can all love.

 - Mind Screw: Just what kind of being is Qfwfq?
 Has he really lived through all the experiences he claims to have, presumably changing in sync with the universe, or is it more of an alternate universes/reincarnations thing?
 And let's not get started on the individual stories themselves; "The Distance of the Moon" is the least mind screwy of the bunch as it's actually about concepts you can easily imagine (the moon once being close enough for people to be able to obtain cheese and milk from it) instead of things like, say, everyone in the universe being at the same single point (or rather, before there is any distance or space) or Qfwfq managing to create a sign in space long before materials for signs existed.

-- Negative Continuity: The scientific theories for some of the stories contradict each other (notably, one story is set before the Big Bang, another is based on the Stedy State Theory).
+- Negative Continuity: The scientific theories for some of the stories contradict each other (notably, one story is set before the Big Bang, while another is based on the Stedy State Theory).
 This didn't hinder Calvino in the least.

-- The Power of Love: In "All at One Point," the universe is formed when a kindly woman's declaration that she'd love to make tagliatelle for everyone else causes them to envision the tagliatelle and then the kitchen and then the entire universe from there, and that's when all of that somehow comes into existence.
+- In "All at One Point," the universe is formed when a kindly woman's declaration that she'd love to make tagliatelle for everyone else causes them to envision the tagliatelle and then the kitchen and then the entire universe from there, and that's when all of that somehow comes into existence.

 - The Power of Love also fuels a number of important events, such as the creation of eyes, time and shells.

-- Time Abyss: Qfwfq has witnessed all the history of the universe, and even more: All at one Point describes his life before the Big Bang, that is, before time exists.
+- Time Abyss: Qfwfq has witnessed all the history of the universe, and even more: "All at One Point" describes his life before the Big Bang — that is, before time existed.